arunqa/factory/README.md

 ## Software Supply Chain

-- Regularly run `just maintain` at the top level of this library.
-This will help update and maintain dependencies and perform other library-specific maintenance.
+- Regularly run `deno-task update-deno-deps` at the top level of this library.
+That command runs a target in `Taskfile.ts` which helps update and maintain dependencies and perform other library-specific maintenance.

+> deno-task update-deno-deps
+> deno-test

 ## TODOs